jonatino/pathfinder/README.md

     - **serverPathConstructOnIteration**: construct a new `SmartPathFinder` for every iteration.
     - **serverPathResetOnIteration**: reset values on same `SmartPathFinder` instance to re-use every iteration.
     - **serverPathCoroutineDispatcherConstruct**: similar to `serverPathConstructOnIteration`, but using coroutines for each iteration.
-    - **serverPathCoroutineDispatcherThreadLocal**: similar to `serverPathCoroutineDispatcherConstruct`, but uses `ThreadLocal` instead of always constructing a new instance of `SmartPathFinder`.
+    - **serverPathCoroutineDispatcherThreadLocal**: similar to `serverPathCoroutineDispatcherConstruct`, but uses `ThreadLocal` instead of always constructing a new `SmartPathFinder` instance per iteration.

 ## Contributing
 Pull requests are welcome on [GitHub][github].